Rahul1342002/Ekshetra/README.md

 ## Deploy

-Currently we used [`vercel`](https://vercel.com/) to deploy.
+Currently we use [`vercel`](https://vercel.com/) to deploy.
 All the adapters are set for vercel by default.
 Just link your repository in your vercel dashboard, and you should be good to go.